stephanieduncan/predicting_defaults_project/README.md

 # Project Objective

-This project will include analysis to identify trends and give insights into factors which affect default rates on LendingClub loans.
-Data visualisations will be created to give LendingClub a clear visualisation of insights, as well as a predictive model to help identify who LendingClub should lend to in the future.
+This project includes analysis to identify trends and give insights into factors which affect default rates on LendingClub loans between 2007 - 2011.
+Data visualisations were created to give LendingClub a clear visualisation of insights, as well as a predictive model to help identify who LendingClub should lend to in the future.

-The data has been provided by LendingClub (open source) and covers 2007 to 2011.
-Data cleaning, analysis and modelling will be carried out in Python.
+Data cleaning, analysis and modelling were carried out in Python.

 # Data Cleaning